articodeltd/angular-cesium/README.md

 + `ac-billboard-desc` - which presents billboard from CesiumJs.
 This directive allows you to pass props(expressions) to this billboard.
 You may see that although we do pass props - we actually pass expressions that are based on the `plane` that we defined earlier.
 Actually we say: 'Dear `angular-cesium`, please create and manage a `billboard` using those expressions for each `plane`'.
 Now, when an entity is passed through the stream - based on it's `id`, `actionType` and `entity` - `angular-cesium` will know what to do.
 When passing data with the same `id` and `actionType=ADD_UPDATE` - the entity will be updated on the map for every message.
-+ `ac-label-desc` - the same as ac-billboard but just for labels.
++ `ac-label-desc` - the same as ac-billboard-desc but just for labels.
 It should be mentioned that `ac-billboard-desc` & `ac-label-desc` are all exposing the same API as Cesium expose for each map-entity.

-It is important to mention that angular-cesium doesn't duplicate the description component for each different plane in `$plane` (as `ngFor` does).
+It is important to mention that angular-cesium doesn't duplicate the description component over the DOM for each different plane in `$plane` (as `ngFor` does).
-why? because  there is no reason to, cesium entities are drawn on the canvas map using javascript API i.e. entities aren't represented as HTML, by doing so we gain a boost of performance.
+why? because  there is no reason to, cesium entities are drawn on the canvas map using javascript API i.e. entities aren't represented as HTML, by doing so we gain a major boost in performance.

 After explaining a little bit about `ac-layer` we hope that you may see it's benefits:
 + Easily defining a layer
 + Easily add/update/remove entities - all you have to do is pass a message through the stream and `angular-cesium` will keep track of all the rest.
 + Readable code - when reading your html which describes your layer - it is pretty easy to understand how your layer would look like.
 + Maintainable code.

+## Supported Entity types
++ billboard - `ac-billboard-desc` / `ac-billboard`
++ label - `ac-label-desc` / `ac-label`
++ polyline - `ac-polyline-desc` / `ac-polyline`
++ ellipse - `ac-ellipse-desc` / `ac-ellipse`
++ circle - `ac-circle-desc` / `ac-circle` *Same API as ellipse, but accepting a radius instead of semiMajorAxis and semiMinorAxis
++ polygon - `ac-polygon-desc` / `ac-polygon`
++ point - `ac-point-desc` / `ac-point`

+## `ac-entity-desc` vs `ac-entity`
++ `ac-entity-desc` component is used to describe how each entity in a stream of entities, managed inside `ac-layer`, should be drawn.
++ `ac-entity` component is used to draw an entity directly on the map, and so, can be used directly under `ac-map`.

+## Entities API
+All of the entity components are using a flatten Cesium Entities API. e.g: `ac-billboard` `props` input accepts a JSON which can have all properties found in Cesium Entity plus all properties found in Cesium BillboardGraphics.

 ## Map Events
 `MapEventsManagerService` is a util service for managing all the map events (Click, Mouse_up...), it expose easy API for entity selection and event priority management.